death Midwifery, birth work, art and tarot

 hands-on

-For those located on Wabanaki Territory, sometimes called Penobscot or Waldo County, Maine.
-Looking for guidance, education and holistic support from a Death Midwife.
+For those located on the Wabanaki Territory known as Penobscot or Waldo County, Maine looking for guidance, education and non-medical holistic support from a Death Midwife.
 Travel available for those choosing MAID (Medical Aid In Dying).

 virtual

-For those looking for support, guidance and education online.
-As well as those looking to the creation of Art or the Tarot to help explore their relationship with Grief, Life & Death.
+For those outside of the local area looking for support, guidance and education online.
+This includes MAID and VSED support.
+Offerings here are for those looking to the creation of Art, or the Tarot, to help explore their relationship with Grief, Life & Death as well.

 Reflections on our relationship with Birth, Death, and Rebirth Cycles, Dream Spaces, Art, and Tarot.